-(vi) street frontage heights

-The Department is satisfied the street frontage height of the development reflects the heritage context of 50 Martin Place toward the south and an integrated contemporary tower form toward the north (see Section 6.3).
-A horizontal recess along Castlereagh Street and Elizabeth Street gives the proposal a strong street wall condition.
+(vi) street frontage heights The Department is satisfied the street frontage height of the development reflects the heritage context of 50 Martin Place to the north and the potential built form of a development to the south.
+A horizontal terrace recess along Castlereagh Street and Elizabeth Street gives the proposal a strong street wall condition.
 The stone materials and finish provide a consistent base with surrounding buildings including 50 Martin Place.